Vietnam.vn - Nền tảng quảng bá Việt Nam

 BS Trần Đoàn Đạo - chủ tịch Hội đồng Cố vấn Y khoa Bernard - Chuyên gia vết thương hơn 40 năm kinh nghiệm - tham dự Hội nghị EWMA 2024 - Nguồn: Trung tâm Vết thương Bernard

-Dr. Tran Doan Dao - Chairman of Bernard Medical Advisory Board - Wound specialist with over 40 years of experience - attended the EWMA 2024 Conference - Source: Bernard Wound Center
+Dr. Tran Doan Dao - Chairman of the Bernard Medical Advisory Board - Wound specialist with over 40 years of experience - attended the EWMA 2024 Conference - Source: Bernard Wound Center

 Để che phủ vết thương bác sĩ thường tiến hành ghép da tự thân, tuy nhiên xu thế mới sẽ sử dụng vật liệu thay thế da có nguồn gốc từ màng nhau thai... - Nguồn: Trung tâm Vết thương Bernard

-Bernard Wound Care Center for Intensive Wound Treatment - Diabetic Foot at 22 Phan Dinh Giot, Tan Binh District, Ho Chi Minh City is considered the first specialized unit for treating difficult-to-heal wounds in Ho Chi Minh City, focusing on diabetic foot ulcers, burns, and scars.
+Bernard Wound Care, a specialized wound treatment center for diabetic foot ulcers located at 22 Phan Dinh Giot Street, Tan Binh District, Ho Chi Minh City, is considered the first specialized unit in Ho Chi Minh City focusing on treating difficult-to-heal wounds, particularly diabetic foot ulcers, burns, and scars.

 Source: https://tuoitre.vn/bac-si-bernard-sang-anh-bao-cao-dieu-tri-vet-thuong-20240529201848748.htm